This article is part of our Photography Business Startup Guide—a curated list of articles to help you plan, start, and grow your photography business!

 Your friends and family will probably be some of your first customers, which is great.
 You’ll be extremely grateful for the opportunity and probably feel inclined to give them a discount.
 There’s nothing wrong with that, but remember, you’re trying to make a living.
 You should come up with a standard friends and family plan and stick to it.

 Social media is a great promotion tool, but it’s best to start out with one or two sites and use them consistently.
-Facebook is a good option, but you might want to lean towards one of the more visual social media channels like Instagram.
+Facebook might be a good option, but you might want to lean towards one of the more visual social media channels like Instagram.
+One of the most important pieces of keeping whatever channel you choose to use active and updated.

 Grow your business

-Now that you’ve got the wheels in motions, let’s talk about how to pick up the pace.
+Now that you’ve got the wheels in motion, let’s talk about how to pick up the pace.

 Farren uses other unique techniques to grow her business.
 For instance, she teams up with charities that run high-end silent auctions.